 Oklahoma's Child Passenger Safety Law

-The OSDH recommends that parents and caregivers ensure their child’s restraint system meets the following criteria to be in compliance with the new child passenger safety law before it goes into effect November 1, 2015:
+The OSDH recommends that parents and caregivers ensure their child’s restraint system meets the following criteria to be in compliance with child passenger safety laws:

 - Children under age 2 must be properly secured in a rear-facing car seat.